 There are specific rules and laws in every country that specify the temperature and time for heating and pasteurization.
 Most specifications include heating of milk to 63 ºC for 30 minutes.
 Higher temperatures and shorter time are used in bigger business activities however the equipment expected to do this is more costly.

-Cooling is not only meant to deactivate bacterial growth or enzymes proliferation but also suppress their activity.
+Cooling is not only meant to deactivate bacterial growth or enzyme proliferation but also suppress their activity.
 Cooled raw milk is suitable for a few days before processing.
-Milk products such as cheese, butter, yoghurt and pasteurized milk are chilled to ensure shelf life for distribution to retail storage and shops.
-Refrigerator set at 4-5 ºC can be used to cool milk.
-Final product must be stored in a separate dispatch store at 4 ºC +/- 2 ºC, or and ice cream, for frozen milk, frozen in a freezer operating at below -18 ºC.
+Milk products such as cheese, butter, yogurt and pasteurized milk are chilled to ensure shelf life for distribution to retail stores and shops.
+The refrigerator set at 4-5 ºC can be used to cool milk.
+The final product must be stored in a separate dispatch store at 4 ºC +/- 2 ºC, or and ice cream, for frozen milk, frozen in a freezer operating at below -18 ºC.

 Reducing Moisture Content

-Yogurt is a semi-solid fermented milk product which was developed centuries ago in Bulgaria.
+Yogurt is a semi-solid fermented milk product that was developed centuries ago in Bulgaria.
 Milk fermentation is the oldest method to preserve milk with suitable shelf life (W.A.D.V.
 Weerathilake, 2014).

 General Manufacturing Procedure of Yogurt